DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 Now go to https://mypi.home (replacing http with https) in a web browser.
 You should see the Nginx Welcome page and not see any complaints about untrusted certificates.

 ## Next Steps
-With DNS and a certificate authority, your users can easily and securely access your applications using a familiar URL like https://mypi.home:port.
-The next step in the list of improvements lets them log in with a single, consistent username and password.
+With DNS and a certificate authority, your users will be able to easily and securely access your applications using a familiar URL like https://mypi.home:port.
+The next step in the list of improvements will let them log in those applications with a single, consistent username and password.
 This is feature is enabled by [installing OpenLDAP](install-ldap.md).

 ___